Leenominai/leenominai/README_ENG.md

 <br>The project is developed using Python, Django, Docker, PostgreSQL, Gunicorn, and Nginx.
 To ensure continuous development and rapid deployment, an automated CI/CD process with GitHub Actions on Yandex.Cloud is utilized.
 Project testing is carried out both visually on the website and with the help of Postman.
 - [Yamdb API](https://github.com/Leenominai/yamdb_final) - An API for storing reviews on various works, such as movies, books, and music.
 It allows users to add reviews, rate works, and view information about them.
 <br>The project utilizes a similar tech stack as foodgram, and testing is done with Postman.
 - [Yatube](https://github.com/Leenominai/hw05_final) - A Social Network project that allows users to view interesting content written by various authors, become authors themselves, follow other users for updates on their content, and join communities of interest.
 The project is developed in Python using Django and SQLite.
-Testing is performed with Postman.

 ## Contacts